norschel/PhotoLibrary/README.md

 # PhotoLibrary

-A collection of PowerShell scripts for managing and organizing a personal photo/video library.
+A collection of PowerShell scripts for managing and organizing a personal photo/video library (IMMICH).

 ## Prerequisites